Toll roads in Great Britain: Turnpikes

-The first turnpike road, whereby travellers paid tolls to be used for road upkeep, was authorised in 1663 for a section of the Great North Road in Hertfordshire, Bedfordshire and Huntingdonshire.
+The first turnpike road, whereby travellers paid tolls to be used for road upkeep, was authorised by the Road Repair (Hertfordshire, Cambridgeshire, and Huntingdonshire) Act 1663 (15 Cha.
+2. c.
+1) for a section of the Great North Road in Hertfordshire, Bedfordshire and Huntingdonshire.
 The term turnpike refers to the military practice of placing a pikestaff across a road to block and control passage.
 Upon payment of the toll, the pike would be "turned" to one side to allow travellers through.
 Most English gates were not built to this standard; of the first three gates, two were found to be easily avoided.

 The early turnpikes were administered directly by the justices of the peace in quarter sessions.
-The first trusts were established by Parliament through an Act of Parliament in 1706, placing a section of the London-Coventry-Chester road in the hands of a group of trustees.
+The first trusts were established by Parliament through the Bedfordshire and Buckinghamshire Roads Act 1706 (6 Ann. c.
+4), placing a section of the London-Coventry-Chester road in the hands of a group of trustees.

 The trustees could erect gates as they saw fit, demand statute labour or a cash equivalent, and appoint surveyors and collectors, in return they repaired the road and put up mileposts.
 Initially trusts were established for limited periods – often twenty one years.
 The expectation was that the trust would borrow the money to repair the road and repay that debt over time with the road then reverting to the parishes.
 In reality the initial debt was rarely paid off and the trusts were renewed as needed.

 Shortly after the creation of Great Britain in 1707, turnpike acts began to be passed by Parliament to encourage the construction of toll roads in Scotland in the same way they had been used successfully in England and Wales.
-The first turnpike act for a road scheme in Scotland was passed in 1713 for the construction of a road in Midlothian.
+The first turnpike act for a road scheme in Scotland was the Edinburgh Bridges and Highways Act 1713 (13 Ann. c.
+30) for the construction of a road in Midlothian.

 Although in the south of England common carriers' carts became frequent, they were not seen for a long time north of York or west of Exeter.
 Long trains of packhorses still carried goods through Settle until the Keighley and Kendal Turnpike was started in 1753.